Weslecyto/projeto-noticias-cidade/README.md

 - Newsletter form and footer with institutional info

 ## 🛠️ Linguagens | Technologies Used
-**HTML5**, **CSS3** e **JavaScript**
+**HTML5** e **CSS3**
 Essas tecnologias foram utilizadas para estruturar, estilizar e dar interatividade ao site.
-HTML cria o conteúdo, CSS define o layout visual e JavaScript adiciona comportamento dinâmico.
+HTML cria o conteúdo, CSS define o layout visual.

-**HTML5, CSS3 and JavaScript**
+**HTML5** and **CSS3**
 These technologies were used to structure, style, and add interactivity to the site.
-HTML builds the content, CSS handles the visual layout, and JavaScript adds dynamic behavior.
+HTML builds the content, CSS handles the visual layout.

 ## 🖼️ Visualização | Preview